Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 Introduction¶

-For collecting metrics from multiple Kubernetes clusters within a single workspace, Guance provides a method using global Tags to differentiate them.
-When there is only one collection target in the cluster, such as collecting Kubernetes API Server metrics, the number of DataKit instances in the cluster will be more than one.
+For a workspace connecting to multiple Kubernetes clusters metrics, Guance provides a method using global Tags to distinguish them.
+When there is only one collection target in the cluster, such as collecting Kubernetes API Server metrics, the number of DataKits in the cluster will be greater than one.
 To avoid duplicate metric collection, DataKit enables an election feature.
-In this case, the way to distinguish clusters is by adding ENV_GLOBAL_ELECTION_TAGS
+At this point, the way to differentiate clusters is by adding ENV_GLOBAL_ELECTION_TAGS

 .

-For non-election-based metric collection, such as collecting metrics by adding annotations to Pods, Guance provides a method to add global Tags in the ENV_GLOBAL_HOST_TAGS
+For non-election-based metric collections, such as collecting metrics by adding annotations to Pods, Guance provides a method to add global Tags in the ENV_GLOBAL_HOST_TAGS

 environment variable.